Illinois State Lottery: Pick 3

 Pick 3 (originally known as The Daily Game) launched on February 19, 1980.
 It started out as a single-drawing game that was held on Monday through Saturday evenings.
 On March 20, 1983, the lottery began to offer Sunday drawings of Pick 3.
-Ten years later on December 20, 1993, it expanded to 13 draws weekly with the addition of midday drawings.
+Ten years later on December 20, 1993, it expanded to 14 draws weekly with the addition of midday drawings.
 Pick 3 draws three sets of balls numbered 0 through 9.
 Prices, options, and payouts vary.

 Pick 4

 Pick 4, similar to Pick 3, began on February 16, 1982, with drawings held on Tuesday and Friday evenings.
 On August 27, 1984, drawings expanded to six nights a week with the addition of Monday, Wednesday, Thursday and Saturday draws.
 Sunday drawings were added on March 9, 1985.
-Concurrent with the expansion of Pick 3 to daily drawings, on December 20, 1993, Pick 4 expanded to 13 draws weekly with the addition of midday games.
+Concurrent with the expansion of Pick 3 to daily drawings, on December 20, 1993, Pick 4 expanded to 14 draws weekly with the addition of midday games.
 The game draws four sets of ten balls numbered 0 through 9.
 Prices, options and payouts vary.

 Fireball

 On September 1, 2013, the Illinois Lottery introduced an optional feature to Pick 3 and Pick 4, called "Fireball", to provide a chance to obtain more winning number combinations.
-The option can be added for a cost equivalent to the player's original base wager(for example, if a Pick 3 wager is 50¢, it costs an additional 50¢ to add the "Fireball" option); it can also be drawn in numbered and unnumbered ways.
-If a number is included, it can replace one of the player's original, correct numbers.
-A bonus prize will be awarded if all of the numbers are matched.
+The option can be added for a cost equivalent to the player's original base wager(for example, if a Pick 3 wager is 50¢, it costs an additional 50¢ to add the "Fireball" option); The fireball number is drawn from 10 balls numbered 0 through 9 for each game during each day and night pick 3 and pick 4 drawing.
+Players can use the fireball number to replace a number drawn by the lottery to make new combinations.
+A fireball prize is awarded to players who match the numbers in any given fireball combination.
+A bonus prize will be awarded if the player matches the base game numbers and any of the resulting fireball combinations to where the Fireball number can replace a lottery drawn number that is identical to the Fireball number drawn.